The role of heating on the formation and the dynamics of YSO jets : I. A parametric study: MHD equations and analytical solutions

 Overall, the stellar component is within the constraints set by \cite{gomezetal01,gomezetal07}, \cite{StongeBastien08}, and \cite{agra-amboageetal09}.
 The specific stellar solution we used is tailored for the large scales and small scales of RY Tau jet.
 To study other objects we can either compute new stellar solutions with different stellar parameters or scale the solution presented above to a star with a different mass.
-However, \cite{albuquerque2020accretion} showed that a simple re-scaling of the solution is usually not sufficient to be in agreement with all physical parameters.
+However, \cite{albuquerque2020accretion} showed that a simple rescaling of the solution is usually not sufficient to be in agreement with all physical parameters.
 To make simulations of a jet from another CTTS, we would need to produce new self-similar solutions as initial conditions.

 Further modifications have been applied to the spine jet solution in order to take into account physical features not contained in the initial model.
-In addition to a micro jet, a second region between $0.03$ and $0.09 \ au$ on the equatorial plane was adapted to describe an accretion region.
+In addition to a micro-jet, a second region between $0.03$ and $0.09 \ au$ on the equatorial plane was adapted to describe an accretion region.
 To obtain such a region, density, and velocity were multiplied by constant factors as to inverse the flow of material and increase accretion mass flux.
 Physically, the accretion speed is close to $290 \ \rm{km \ s^{-1}}$, and accretion rate is in the order of $10^{-8}\Msunyr$.
 A static corona was added between the star and the accretion zone, where the poloidal velocity is set to zero.
 Thus no angular momentum is transported in this region.
-For more details about the consequences of smaller/larger, and dense/less dense accretion regions, see \cite{sauty2022nonradial}.
+For more details about the consequences of varying the size and density of the accretion regions, see \cite{sauty2022nonradial}.
 We use the same densities and velocities in the accretion region as testC and testD from the above paper to compare the evolution of the stellar solution with a more realistic disk wind.